-Effective January 1, 2018, the City of Laurel will start using a new emergency alerting notification system called “EVERBRIDGE.”
+The City of Laurel uses an emergency alerting notification system called “EVERBRIDGE.”
 All citizens and businesses are highly recommended to join this valuable alerting system to start receiving lifesaving alerts and information to assist in the event of a potential emergency or an immediate incident.

 Public Notification System

-Alert Prince George's (formerly known as Notify Me Prince George's) is Prince George's County's "Public" communications system that sends emergency alerts, notifications, and updates to your registered devices.
-It is information sharing between County Government and interested participants who wish to receive critical, real-time information.
-Alert Prince George's operates on an enhanced software platform that expands alert and notification capabilities.
-As a subscriber, you will be able to receive information regarding traffic conditions, government closures, public safety incidents and severe weather.
-Users are provided with more way to receive accurate, timely and secure information before, during and after an emergency or disaster.
+Everbridge is a technological, web-based system that the City of Laurel will utilize to send emergency alerts, notifications, and updates to your registered devices.
+Everbridge operates on an enhanced software platform that expands alert and notification capabilities and as a subscriber, you will be able to receive information regarding traffic conditions, government closures, public safety incidents, severe weather alerts and event notifications.
+The City of Laurel is excited to bring this system to our residents and users to ensure we provide you with more ways to receive accurate, timely and secure information before, during and after an emergency or disaster.

 Sign Up for Alerts/Update Your Profile

 To get emergency alerts whenever you need them, where ever you are, get connected today.
 Click on the "Sign Up for Alerts" button below.
-If you already have an account, click the "Update Your Profile" button Below.
-Remember, Alert Prince George’s is for everyone.
-Please tell your family, friends, and neighbors to be ready and be safe.
+If you already have an account, click the "Update Your Profile" button, also below.
+Remember, you will sign up under Alert Prince George’s, but will receive City of Laurel notifications.
+This system is for everyone, so please tell your family, friends, and neighbors to be ready and be safe.
+Sign up today!

 Dissemination of Public Information